Andrew-code2020/ms3onlinecookbook/README.md

 ##### Strategy Plane - Business Strategy

 What are you aiming to achieve?
-Users are looking for;
+- Users are looking for;
   - A place to find guidance on the Nutrition programme they received at the gym or general recipes they can use in their pursuit of a healthy lifestyle
   - A clear set of instructions to make the recipes
   - A place for users to create, read, update and delete their recipes they have found useful and want to share with others.
-This was based on research on what will help the user/client feel at home in the Temple Lean community.
+This was based on research on what will help the user/client feel at home in the Temple Lean Recipes community.

 Business wants the client to;
 - Find recipes that support their Health, Lifestyle and Fitness Goals so they stay within the Temple Lean Health and Fitness community